schnorr/viva/README.md

 ### Contact

-For more information, contact the author at: schnorr@gmail.com
+For more information, contact the author.